VishalKandala/1D-Composite-Diffusion-Solver/README.md

 This code simulates the 1D heat conduction in a spherical body with multiple layers of different material compositions of varying thicknesses in the radial direction.

-This code is based on the Implicit Solution of the Backward in Time- Central in Space (BTCS) discretization of the One Dimensional heat equation.
+This code is based on the Implicit Backward in Time- Central in Space (BTCS) discretization scheme of the 1D heat equation.

 $$\frac{\partial T}{\partial t } = \alpha\frac{\partial^{2} T}{\partial x^{2} }$$